titumozammel/3c-strategic-approach/README.md

 > **Context determines focus.**

-And its central intellectual contribution is:
+Its central intellectual contribution is:

 > **Context changes the question.
 Changed questions create or reveal better insight.**